Expert dental care in Thailand, coordinated for you

 • Need for periodic rebonding over the bridge's lifetime

-Debonding is the most likely complication, but it is a simple fix — the bridge is cleaned and rebonded in a short appointment.
+Debonding is the most likely complication, but it is a simple fix.
+The bridge is cleaned and rebonded in a short appointment.
 The fact that minimal tooth is removed means the abutment tooth is never permanently altered.
 You keep your options open.

 Are Maryland Bridges Safe in Thailand?